 - Choose the third-party application from the list of possible controllers in the plugin setup box, then click “Configure.”

-- You can map the buttons on your GameCube controller to the matching buttons on a Nintendo 64 controller in the controller setup window.
-Make sure the buttons are functioning properly by testing them.
+- In the controller setup window, you can map the buttons on your GameCube controller to the matching buttons on a Nintendo 64 controller.
+Make sure the buttons are functioning correctly by testing them.

 - The controller settings window will dismiss after the buttons have been set up; click “OK” to do so.